markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

     // Do work here
 }

-// Create a new ClientError to handle invalid rendition.instruction values class RenditionInstructionsError extends ClientError {
+// Create a new ClientError to handle invalid rendition.instructions values class RenditionInstructionsError extends ClientError {
     constructor(message) {
         // Provide a: